Anatomically Guided Latent Diffusion for Brain MRI Progression Modeling: Experimental Setup

 \subsubsection{Training Configuration}

 Based on the performance on the ADNI validation set, we select optimal hyperparameters and training configurations for our model and comparison methods.
 Given that AG-LDM is designed from a simplified version of BrLP, we ensure that the overlapping hyperparameters between BrLP and AG-LDM are chosen to be the same.

-Specifically, in the first stage as Sec.~\ref{subsec:seg_framework}, we fine-tune the pretrained autoencoder for 10 epochs using Adam optimizer with learning rate $\eta_{\text{AE}} = 5 \times 10^{-6}$ and effective batch size 16 (achieves via gradient accumulation from physical batch size 2).
+Specifically, in the first stage as Sec.~\ref{subsec:seg_framework}, we fine-tune the pretrained AE for 10 epochs using Adam optimizer with learning rate $\eta_{\text{AE}} = 5 \times 10^{-6}$ and effective batch size 16 (achieved via gradient accumulation from physical batch size 2).
 Adjusting from the hyperparameter setting in BrLP, we set KL divergence weight $\beta_{\text{KL}} = 1 \times 10^{-6}$, perceptual loss weight $\lambda_{\text{perc}} = 0.08$, adversarial loss weight $\lambda_{\text{adv}} = 0.1$, feature matching weight $\lambda_{\text{fm}} = 10$, and anatomical segmentation weight $\lambda_{\text{seg}} = 1.0$.
 The discriminator uses spectral normalization for training stability.
 We employ mixed precision training (FP16) with automatic mixed precision (AMP) to reduce memory consumption.
 This serves as the primary training configuration for our model in all experiments.

 Following standard LDM training protocols \cite{rombach2022high}, we apply a global latent space normalization to ensure unit variance.
 We compute a scale factor $s = 1/\text{Std}(\mathbf{z})$ from 1,000 randomly sampled training latents, scaling inputs by $s$ before diffusion training and rescaling by $1/s$ during decoding.